 Soil Classification and Genesis

-Soil salinity is a branch of soil science and is concerned with studying the excessive and soluble salts in the soil crust and soil solution.
-Moreover, it is also concerned with the management and reclamation strategies to improve overall soil health, soil structure, and production capability to improve environmental protection and food security.
+Soil Salinity Moreover, it is also concerned with the management and reclamation strategies to improve overall soil health, soil structure, and production capability to improve environmental protection and food security.

-Soil conservation is a branch of soil science that deals with the conservation, and protection of soil resources from losses caused by the chemical and physical processes and factors.
-It also deals with the soil erosion management and protection of soil from chemical deterioration.
-Soil conservation techniques are specifically focused to combine different land use and management practices for safeguarding soil against destruction by human-induced and natural factors.
+Soil conservation is a branch of soil science that deals with conservation.
+And protection of soil resources from losses caused by chemical and physical processes and factors.
+It also deals with soil erosion management and the protection of soil from chemical deterioration.

-Soil microbiology is a branch of soil science that deals with the study of microbial communities, their characteristics, and their roles concerning land reclamation, and soil fertility.
-It is especially important to deal with the nutrient, solubilisation, bio-availability, root nodulation, carbon sequestration, and disease management.
+Soil microbiology is a branch of soil science that deals with the study of microbial communities.
+Their characteristics, and their roles concerning land reclamation, and soil fertility.
+It is especially important to deal with the nutrient, solubilization, bio-availability, root nodulation, carbon sequestration, and disease management.